· Salesforce Guide · 3 min read

 Salesforce recommends verifying your domains as soon as possible, even if your deadline is further out.

-How to Verify Your Domain
+How To Verify Your Domain

 Option 2: Authorized Email Domains